zulip/zulip/docs/development/setup-advanced.md

 2. Be patient the first time you run `./tools/run-dev.py`.

-As with other installation methods, please visit [#provision help][provision-help] in the [Zulip development community server](../contributing/chat-zulip-org.md) if you need help.
+As with other installation methods, please visit <a href="https://chat.zulip.org/#narrow/stream/21-provision-help" target="_blank">#provision help</a> in the <a href="https://zulip.readthedocs.io/en/latest/contributing/chat-zulip-org.html" target="_blank">Zulip development community server</a> if you need help.

 [provision-help]: https://chat.zulip.org/#narrow/stream/21-provision-help